intel/opencl-intercept-layer/docs/capture_single_kernels.md

 ## Step by Step for Automatic Capturing

-* Set one of the two controls:
+1. Set the top-level control to enable kernel capturing and replay: `CaptureReplay`
+2. Set any additional controls to capture a specific range of kernels, or specific kernel names.
+For example:
+    * `CaptureReplayMinEnqueue` and `CaptureReplayMaxEnqueue`, to capture a specific range of kernel enqueues.
-  * `DumpReplayKernelName`, if you want to capture a kernel by its name.
+    * `CaptureReplayKernelName`, to capture a specific kernel name.
+    * `CaptureReplayUniqueKernels`, to capture only unique kernel and dispatch parameter combinations.
+    * `CaptureReplayNumKernelEnqueuesSkip`, to skip initial captures.
-  * `DumpReplayKernelEnqueue`, if you want to capture a kernel by its enqueue number.
+    * `CaptureReplayNumKernelEnqueuesCapture`, to capture a limited number of kernel enqueues.
-* Then, simply run the program as usual!
+3. Then, simply run the program as usual!

-* Example on Linux: `CLI_DumpReplayKernelName=${NameOfKernel} cliloader /path/to/executable`
+For more details, please see the Capture and Replay Controls section in the [controls](controls.md) documentation.

 ## Step by Step for Automatic Capturing and Validation

-* Copy the [capture_and_validate.py](../scripts/capture_and_validate.py) script to the place where you run the app from.
+Use the [capture_and_validate.py](../scripts/capture_and_validate.py) script to capture a workload and validate that the replayed results match.
-  * Not strictly necessary, but makes life easier.
-* Run this script with the following arguments:
-  - One of `--num EnqueueNumberToBeCaptured` or `--name NameOfKernelToBeCaptured`
-  - `-cli "/path/to/cliloader"`
-  - `--p "/path/to/program"`
-  - `--a ArgsForProgram`

-Please make sure to follow this order of arguments!
+Arguments for the capture and validate script are:

+* `-c` or `--cliloader`: Path to `cliloader`.
+This can be a full path, or a relative path, or just `cliloader` if `cliloader` is already in the system path.
+* `-p` or `--program`: The command to execute the program to capture.
+* `-a` or `--args`: Any optional arguments to pass to the program to capture.
+* Either one of:
+    * `-k` or `--kernel_name`: The kernel name to capture.
+    * `-n` or `--enqueue_number`: The enqueue number that should be captured.

-This will then run the program using `cliloader` with the given arguments, capture the the specified kernel, and verify that the buffers calculated by the standalone replay agree with the buffers calculated by the original program.
+The capture and validate script will then run the program using `cliloader` with the given arguments to capture the the specified kernel or enqueue number.
+The script will then verify that the buffers calculated by the standalone replay agree with the buffers calculated by the original program.
 If the buffers don't agree, it will show a message in the terminal.

 ## Supported Features